Like many dog owners, shedding is one of my primary considerations when shopping for a new best friend. So, Do Mini Goldendoodles Shed?

-- Mini Goldendoodles that are kept indoors tend to have more consistent exposure to light which can help lower the frequency of shedding.
+Mini Goldendoodles that are kept indoors tend to have more consistent exposure to light, which can help lower the shedding frequency.

-- What brushing does is to pull that shedding hair (as well as those that are just about to shed) out to give them a cleaner look.
+What brushing does is pull that shedding hair (and those just about to shed) out to give them a cleaner look.

-- Mini Goldendoodles are generally regarded as a non-shedding breed.
-How much they will leave hair for you to clean up depends on their more dominant gene as well as the type of coat they were born with.
+Mini Goldendoodles are generally regarded as a non-shedding breed.
+How much they will leave hair for you to clean up depends on their more dominant gene and the type of coat they were born with.